Eliminating Merchant Error Chargebacks

 What Common Merchant Errors Lead to Chargebacks?

-Confusing Merchant Descriptors
+Confusing Billing Descriptors

-Technically, these chargebacks should be considered friendly fraud, but they are generated by a commonly-overlooked error that merchants can easily fix.
+Technically, these chargebacks should be considered friendly fraud, but they are generated by a commonly overlooked error that merchants can easily fix.

 Transaction Processing Errors